The Eight Fold Path

 and being absorbed in Spirit

 What is amazing about this approach is the acknowledgement that there is an order to how one can go about finding peace.
-Unlike some other systems, there is a direct appreciation for our lived experience as human beings working with bodies, breath, and minds.
+Unlike some other systems, there is a direct appreciation for our lived experience as human beings working with bodies, minds, and the power of breath.
 It is really useful to think about this order when we have dis-ease, especially in the mind.
-For example, it is very possible that any of us could be having a difficult time finding mental peace if we haven’t found a movement practice that suits us.
-To my thinking, if someone is suffering from anxiety it would be a shame not to recommend some movement and breathwork before trying to work directly with the mind.
+For example, it is very possible that any of us could be having a difficult time finding mental health peace if we haven’t found a movement practice that suits us.
+To my thinking, if someone is suffering from anxiety it would be a shame not to recommend some movement and the benefits of breathing before trying to work directly with the mind.
 This is one of the ideas Patanjali is trying to share with us.
 If we simply try to “go for it” therapeutically, it may not yield the results we are looking for.
-This is because there are foundational steps (like moving the body) that may need to be taken before the deeper work of focusing the mind can take place.
+This is because there are foundational steps (like moving the body and breathwork) that may need to be taken before the deeper work of focusing the mind can take place.

 By following Patanjali’s advice we naturally move toward a relationship with disease that requires the client’s full participation.
 Instead of being told what to do – the client now engages in a process where the results of any practice they’re doing are looked at.
 If symptoms aren’t being reduced, the therapist suggests another approach or practice that might help.
 Asana leads to pranayama which leads to concentration, and so on.
 If we need to go to a different step on the